wolfeidau/golang-massl/README.md

 The purpose of mutual authentication with TLS using x509 certificates is to enable verification of incoming connections using a robust and reliable mechanism.
 Doing it at the TLS level also reduces exposure of the service to probing by third parties as without a signed client certificate they won't get past the handshake.

-One downside to this approach is that it can be difficult to debug connection failures as `alert` the TLS layer sends back may not be surfaced by the client.
+One downside to this approach is that it can be difficult to debug connection failures as the `alert` which TLS server sends back may not be surfaced by the client.

 # setup